Ma-Marcinowski/Verificational-Model/README.md

     * Vide model v3.6.0, however, only 32 kernels of size 16, stride 1 and dilatation 2, are utilized;

-    * Also, fully connected layers are half as wide as in the case of the model v3.6.0.
+    * Also, fully connected layers are half as wide as in the case of model v3.6.0.

   * 4.3.2.
 Language, libraries and framework / API: